netdata/netdata/packaging/DISTRIBUTIONS.md

 #### Encryption Support (HTTPS)

-This is Netdata's TLS capability that incorporates encryption on the web server and the APIs between master and slaves.
+This is Netdata's TLS capability that incorporates encryption on the web server and the APIs between parent and child nodes.
 Also a mandatory facility for Netdata, but remains optional for users who are limited or not interested in tight security

 |make/make install|netdata-installer.sh|kickstart.sh|kickstart-static64.sh|Docker image|RPM packaging|DEB packaging|
 |:---------------:|:------------------:|:----------:|:-------------------:|:----------:|:-----------:|:-----------:|